Remote Learning at FRCS

 Foxborough Regional Charter School has implemented an online learning plan.

-The plan was developed not only in response to our extended school closure but as a great tool to enrich the teaching and learning environment in our already strong educational program.
+The plan was developed not only in response to our extended school closure in March of 2020 but as a great tool to enrich the teaching and learning environment in our already strong educational program.

 The platform we use is Google Classroom.
 It’s a digital link to learning!
 Teachers can use Google Classroom to share assignments, homework, and much more with students and parents.